How Do I Become a Real Estate Agent?

 Even though you’ll be working under the supervision of a Broker, REALTORS® are independent contractors.
 However, in Delaware, there are Rules & Regulations that govern how you must advertise your services.
 Your broker should be able to provide you with those guidelines.
 Common expenses that you may incur, based on what your Brokerage provides, could include sale signs, open house signs, and a basic website.
 As an agent, you’ll encounter many miscellaneous real estate business expenses as well.
 These include your cell phone and internet bill, office space and supplies, computer hardware and software, client meetings and lunches, and client closing gifts.
 Your Broker may cover some of these, but probably not all.
 So be sure to add them to your list of costs to consider when starting a real estate career.

-2023 Bright MLS (Multiple Listing Service) Fees: approximately $120.00 per quarter, billed directly to the member by Bright MLS.
+2024 Bright MLS (Multiple Listing Service) Fees: approximately $120.00 per quarter, billed directly to the member by Bright MLS.
+Activation fee: $250

 Visit www.scaor.com and click on the EDUCATION tab for upcoming classes.